Kangadrew1/AtlFoodFinder/README.md

 ## Team
  * Eric Lu
  * Ayush C
- * Jesse
+ * Jesse Zhang
- * Vincent
+ * Vincent Yang
- * Andrew
+ * Andrew Nguyen
 ## Details
-This project uses HTML, CSS, Python (Django), and JS to create an interactive map for restraunts and reviews
+This project uses HTML, CSS, Python (Django), and JS to create an interactive map for restaurants and reviews.
+The development team will be following the Scrum methodology.

+## Deliverable links:
+TBA (website and project management/Kanban board)